Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Introduction

 The study of critical Neumann problems on manifolds with boundary was initiated by Cherrier~\cite{Cherrier1984}, who established sharp trace inequalities and early existence results for prescribed curvature problems with critical boundary nonlinearity.
 Escobar~\cite{EscobarAnnals92,EscobarJDG92} reformulated the problem in conformally covariant terms, identified the hemisphere as the sharp model geometry, and proved existence in a broad range of cases via localized test bubbles and positive-mass inputs.
 The interpolation between interior Sobolev and boundary trace inequalities was further clarified by Maggi--Neumayer~\cite{MaggiNeumayer2017}.
 Subsequent work by Marques~\cite{Marques2005}, Almaraz~\cite{Almaraz2010}, Brendle--Chen~\cite{BrendleChenJEMS2014}, and Mayer--Ndiaye~\cite{MayerNdiaye2017JDG}, among others, completed the existence theory in full generality.

 On the compactness side, foundational results were obtained by Han--Li~\cite{HanLi1999}.
 Almaraz~\cite{Almaraz2011CVPDE} established compactness when the trace-free second fundamental form is nowhere vanishing, with extensions to low dimensions by Almaraz--de~Queiroz--Wang~\cite{AlmarazQueirozWang2019JFA} and Kim--Musso--Wei~\cite{KimMussoWei2021}; Disconzi--Khuri~\cite{DisconziKhuri2017} gave a systematic treatment of compactness versus blow-up more broadly; the effect of linear perturbations of mean curvature was studied by Ghimenti--Micheletti--Pistoia~\cite{GhimentiMichelettiPistoia2018}.
 The topological approach to multiplicity via critical points at infinity, pioneered by Bahri--Coron~\cite{BahriCoron1988}, and the Lyapunov--Schmidt framework for critical equations~\cite{AmbrosettiMalchiodi2006}, have natural extensions to the boundary setting.
-However, a quantitative near-threshold description for the \emph{covariant} Escobar quotient---including a Struwe decomposition~\cite{Struwe1984} at the Escobar multiples (see also the pointwise refinements in~\cite{DruetHebeyRobert2004}), explicit geometric selection laws for centers and scales, and a reduction package yielding multiplicity in dimensions $n \ge 5$---has remained substantially less developed.
-Our results provide such a package in a unified framework, organized by the explicit coefficients $(\rho_n^{\mathrm{conf}} H_g, \mathfrak{R}_g, \Theta_g)$ and the boundary interaction kernel $\mathsf{G}_\partial$.